-Bunyan, a Puritan, wrote The Pilgrim’s Progress while he was in jail for a religious offense against the Church of England.
+Bunyan, a Puritan, wrote The Pilgrim’s Progress while he was in jail.
+He was sentenced for a religious offense against the Church of England.

 3. The Lord of the Rings.
 150 million copies sold.

 This best-selling novel was originally published in three stages, one book at a time, for financial reasons.
-But Tolkien himself was not happy with the trilogy format.
-The Lord of the Rings is actually one book divided into six sections.
+But author Tolkien himself was not happy with the trilogy format.
+The Lord of the Rings is meant to be one big volume divided into six sections.

 4. The Alchemist.
 65-150 million copies sold.

-You may have come across one of the lines of the book in social media: “When you want something, all the universe conspires in helping you to achieve it.”
+You may have come across at least one quote from the book posted on social media: “When you want something, all the universe conspires in helping you to achieve it.”

 5. The Little Prince.
 140 million copies sold.